-- (a) Persons adding or modifying wireless facilities in a public right-of-way shall apply for an encroachment permit at least thirty (30) calendar days prior to initiating work. - (b) To facilitate the application process and to mitigate application-related costs for applicants, applications for small/micro wireless facilities may be submitted in groups of up to twenty-five (25) facilities in a single application. - (c) No Taxpayer Subsidization.
-Taxpayers may not directly or indirectly subsidize an applicant's costs. - (d) The height of wireless support structures, utility poles, and Town utility poles and small wireless facilities shall meet the standards in Section 176(d) of Chapter 15 of this code. - (e) On blocks where decorative light or utility poles are installed, collocations may only occur on decorative poles if feasible.
+(a) Persons adding or modifying wireless facilities in a public right-of-way shall apply for an encroachment permit at least thirty (30) calendar days prior to initiating work.

+(b) To facilitate the application process and to mitigate application-related costs for applicants, applications for small/micro wireless facilities may be submitted in groups of up to twenty-five (25) facilities in a single application.

+(c) No Taxpayer Subsidization.
+Taxpayers may not directly or indirectly subsidize an applicant's costs.

+(d) The height of wireless support structures, utility poles, and Town utility poles and small wireless facilities shall meet the standards in Section 176(d) of Chapter 15 of this code.

+(e) On blocks where decorative light or utility poles are installed, collocations may only occur on decorative poles if feasible.
 New poles shall be of the same design and materials as the decorative poles.
-(See Section 7-10 for information on encroachment on Town utility poles). - (f) Absent a showing by clear and convincing evidence of the need for a greater lateral distance between poles or other support structures in the public right-of-way, the minimum lateral distance between poles or other support structures as measured in any direction shall be two (200) hundred feet.
-This minimum lateral distance shall not be applicable to poles or support structures that support lines or cables crossing a street.
+(See Section 7-10 for information on encroachment on Town utility poles).

+(f) New and small wireless support structures may be built no closer than 200 feet front an existing support structure or utility pole.
+The Town may consider a deviation from this standard upon request of the user if no feasible alternative in the public right-of-way exists.

-- (g) Compliance with National Electrical Safety Code NESC (NESC) and National Electrical Code (NEC): all electronic attachments to poles or other structures in the public right-of-way shall always follow the edition of the NESC and the NEC in effect the later of (a) the time the facility was constructed; or (b) the time of the last modification of equipment on the pole or other support structure; or (c) the edition in effect at the time of the current application. - (h) Service Date: Applicants shall attest that small wireless facilities be activated and placed in service no later than one year from the date the permit is issued. - (i) Abandonment.
+(g) Compliance with National Electrical Safety Code NESC (NESC) and National Electrical Code (NEC): all electronic attachments to poles or other structures in the public right-ofway shall always follow the edition of the NESC and the NEC in effect the later of (a) the time the facility was constructed; or (b) the time of the last modification of equipment on the pole or other support structure; or (c) the edition in effect at the time of the current application.

+(h) Service Date: Applicants shall attest that small wireless facilities be activated and placed in service no later than one year from the date the permit is issued.

+(i) Abandonment.
 Wireless service providers are required to remove an abandoned wireless facility with 180 days of abandonment.
 Should the wireless services provider fail to timely remove the abandoned facility, the Town may cause such wireless facility to be removed and may recover the actual cost of such removal, including legal fees, if any, from the wireless service provider.
-For purposes of this subsection, a wireless facility shall be deemed abandoned at the earlier of the date that the wireless service provider indicates that it is abandoning such facility or the date that is 180 days after the date that such wireless facility ceases to transmit a signal, unless the wireless service provider giver the Town reasonable evidence that it is diligently working to place such wireless facility back service. - (j) Materials.
-The composition of new poles shall comply with the standards meet the standards in Section 176(d) of Chapter 15 of this code. - (k) Sizes: Micro and Small Wireless Facilities shall meet the size limits found in Article II of Chapter 15 of this code, "Definitions."
+For purposes of this subsection, a wireless facility shall be deemed abandoned at the earlier of the date that the wireless service provider indicates that it is abandoning such facility or the date that is 180 days after the date that such wireless facility ceases to transmit a signal, unless the wireless service provider giver the Town reasonable evidence that it is diligently working to place such wireless facility back service.

+(j) Materials.
+The composition of new poles shall comply with the standards meet the standards in Section 176 of Chapter 15 of this code.

+(k) Sizes: Micro and Small Wireless Facilities shall meet the size limits found in Article II of Chapter 15 of this code, "Definitions."